decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 ### Serializing to octet strings

-When serializing different types of elements (i.e., Points, Scalars etc.) to get their octet representation, each element will be serialized with a specific operation, depending on its type.
+When serializing one or more values to produce an octet string, each element will be encoded using a specific operation determined by its type.
 More concretely,

 - Points in `G*` will be serialized using the `point_to_octets_g*` implementation for a particular ciphersuite.
 - Non-negative integers will be serialized using `I2OSP` with an output length of 8 bytes.